EugenK92/DocumentManager/README.md

 <h1>Usage</h1>
 <h2>Upload</h2>
-The minimal parameters for the Documentupload:<br>
+The parameters for the Documentupload:<br>

 ```php
     $manager = new DocumentUploader();